privacygmail cleanupemail security

 For Maximum Privacy: MailMop

-Why it wins decisively for privacy:
+Why it wins decisively on privacy:

-1. Client-side processing architecture
+1. Client-side processing

 • Your emails never leave your browser or device